Dataport/possible-x-piveau-ui/MIGRATION_GUIDE_v4.md

 # Migration Guide (v4)

-This Migration Guide shows how to use Vue 3 together with Vite.
+This Migration Guide explains how to use Vue 3 together with Vite in your `piveau-hub-ui`.

-To make use of Vue 3 + Vite in your project, apply the following changes to `piveau-hub-ui`:
+It does not contain all breaking changes of Vue 3, but only the ones which are neccessary for `piveau-hub-ui`, i.e. all developers are asked to read about Vue 3 themselves.

+Please follow this guide strictly and apply the following changes:

 ## 1. Update `package.json`